A Midsummer Night’s Romp by Katie MacAlister

 This book was sent to me by NetGalley in return for an honest review.

-Guest post contributed by Elaine Willis.
+This guest post was contributed by Elaine Willis.
 Elaine is a school librarian who loves to read and review books.
 Check out more of her book reviews and articles on her blog.